google/go-cloud/internal/website/content/howto/blob/merged.md

 fine-grained control over the connection settings, you can call the constructor function in the driver package directly (like `s3blob.OpenBucket`).
 This guide shows how to use both forms for each provider.

+Once you have opened a bucket for the storage provider you want, you can store and access data from it using the standard Go I/O patterns.

 [`blob.OpenBucket`]:
 https://godoc.org/gocloud.dev/blob#OpenBucket